 Let’s see how to prepare the panzanella

-First, slice the stale bread and then cut it into pieces of about 0.8 inches, place it in a bowl, pour in the water and vinegar, mix well and let it rest until soaked.
-Meanwhile, clean and wash the vegetables, slice the onions into thin rings and place them in a small plate with a little water and vinegar to make them more digestible, cut the tomatoes into pieces, peel the cucumbers and slice them; I removed the skin, but you can leave it if you like.
+First, cut the stale bread into slices then cut it into pieces about 3/4 inch, put it in a bowl, pour the water and vinegar, mix well and let it rest until it is soaked.
+In the meantime, clean and wash the vegetables, slice the onions into thin rings and put them in a small bowl with a bit of water and vinegar, they will be more digestible, cut the tomatoes into pieces, peel the cucumbers and slice them, I removed the peel but if you like, you can also leave it on.

-Retrieve the bread and squeeze out the excess liquid, place it in a large bowl, add the tomatoes, cucumbers, and drained onion, add basil as much as you like, salt and pepper, pour a bit of oil, and mix well.
-Refrigerate for at least 1 hour before consuming.
-Serve garnished with more basil.
+Take the bread back and squeeze it from the excess liquid, put it in a large bowl, add the tomatoes, cucumbers, and drained onion, add the basil as much as you like, salt, and pepper, pour a bit of oil, and mix well.
+Put it in the refrigerator for at least 1 hour before consuming it.
+Serve decorating with more basil.

 Notes

-Great for taking to the beach or mountains.
+Great to take to the beach or the mountains.